 To give you a real life example, let it be known that I value having clear countertops in my kitchen.
 When we moved into our most recent home last month, I was content having a simpler setup.
 Yet it didn’t feel like a retreat when I came home from work.
 I also truly value having the appliances our family uses daily easily accessible as well as having a bowl of fruit out for handy snacks.
 As a result, I’ve made those additions to our countertops since this photo was taken a few weeks back.
 Everyone wins, and our home doesn’t wind up feeling more livable.

-Here are some ways you can prevent making this mistake:
+Here are some ways you can avoid making my mistake:

 - Place items you’re considering giving away in an out of sight location for a week to see whether its absence positively or negatively affects your environment.

-- Am I letting having a tidy home get in the way of relational activities that I value?
+- Ask yourself : Am I letting having a tidy home get in the way of relational activities that I value?

-- Ask: When I come home, does the house feel welcoming or empty to me?
+- Ask yourself: When I come home, does the house feel welcoming or empty to me?

 - Ask your family for feedback on the new arrangement after you move items out of sight.
 Does it feel relaxing?
 What could provide a greater sense of enjoyment for you at home?

 - Process this comparison: Is this space peaceful?
 Or is it sparse?
 (There’s a big difference.)